lm2r/lmrun/workspace/the-mesh/README.md

 # LMRun Cluster Mesh
-These templates showcase the LMRun mesh.
-The network combines the power of service discovery in Kubernetes with the ease of use of a VM for AI workloads.
+This walkthrough showcases the LMRun mesh.
+Its network combines the power of service discovery in Kubernetes with the ease of use of a VM for AI workloads.
 Any VM in any region and on any cloud can join the mesh.

 ---

 We first [connect](#service--client-vms) example workloads below by running a benchmark task from LiveBench against a model server.
 We then introduce [managed jobs](#managed-spot-jobs) to help with further automation.
 We add LLM [observability](#stateful-and-ui-servers) to the mesh to show how any other MLOps interface would work.
-Finally, we demonstrate these features in a [multi-cloud](#multicloud-mesh) context.
+Finally, we demonstrate these features in a [multi-cloud](#multicloud-integration) context.

 *Prerequisite*: the main K3s cluster node must be up and running.
 Check with `sky status`.
 Otherwise, go to `service` and run `sky launch -c main main.yaml` to launch the main node.
 Its setup creates credentials allowing new nodes (K3s agents) to join the cluster.